Welfare

 Request and follow up two references before appointing

-All current______________________Running Club members with direct access to young and vulnerable people will be required to complete a CRB Enhanced Disclosure.
+All current______________________Running Club members with direct access to young and vulnerable people will be required to complete a DBS Enhanced Disclosure.
 If there are concerns regarding an individual who is already involved or who has approached us to become part of

 ____________Running Club guidance will be sought from ARC.
-It is accepted that ARC will consider the relevance and significance of the information obtained via the CRB Unit and that all decisions will be made in the best interests of young and vulnerable people.
+It is accepted that ARC will consider the relevance and significance of the information obtained via the DBS Unit and that all decisions will be made in the best interests of young and vulnerable people.

 8 Codes of conduct for young people, parents/carers and coaches have been implemented by______________________Running Club.
 In order to validate these codes of conduct the club has clear sanctions to deal with any misconduct at club level and acknowledges the possibility of potential sanctions which may be implemented by ARC in more serious circumstances.
 All prospective members under 18 years of age will be informed of these codes.